TacoWolf/garden/pages/unix.md

 tags:: #linux #[[operating system]] #programming

-- the UNIX family of [[operating system]]s were originally meant as a convenient platform for programmers t
+- the UNIX family of [[operating system]]s are
+	- these operating systems were originally meant as a convenient platform for programmers to develop [[software]].